-Office of the Chief Counsel Division of Corporation Finance January 13, 2003 Page 16
+Office of the Chief Counsel Division of Corporation Finance January 13, 2003 Page 16 sustainability; and (3) a summary of long-term plans to integrate sustainability objectives throughout company operations.

 Unlike the Proposal, the proposal at issue in Johnson Controls, Inc. was comparatively general and offered the company substantial flexibility in structuring its report, even going so far as to permit the company to create its own definition of "sustainability."
 The Proposal, by contrast, ties the content of the requested annual report to the Guidelines, which contain very specific, detailed requirements about the information companies should disclose and how they should make these disclosures.
 Accordingly, the Proposal seeks to micro-manage the Company's disclosures in a manner not contemplated by the proposal in Johnson Controls, Inc.